 Riches don’t make a man rich, they only make him busier.

 First thing I noticed was how easily I could move around, be it going to the airport, taking the bus or moving from one hotel to the other.
 It was easy physically, of course, but also emotionally.
 Like a snail, I was carrying my life with me all the time.
 I could settle anywhere and leave as quickly as I arrived.
-I didn’t have to triple-check that I didn’t forget anything because I knew exactly where was all my stuff.
+I didn’t have to triple-check that I didn’t forget anything because I knew exactly where all my stuff was.